 Why Have FHA Loans Become So Popular Again?

-Today, one out of every two loans originated in the United States is an FHA Loan!
-This is because FHA loans have become easier to qualify for while also offering a lower down payment than conventional loans.
+In 2018, it was estimated that one out of every five mortgage loans originated in the United States is an FHA Loan!
+This is because FHA loans are considered easier to qualify for while also offering a lower down payment (3.5%) than the 20% required for most conventional loans.
 Another factor that has made FHA loans more competitive is the fact that real estate values have decreased, yet FHA loan limits remain unchanged.
 Therefore, many more homes are eligible for FHA financing than ever before based on the maximum loan sizes available in relation to typical sales prices.

 What Is The Difference Between An FHA Loan And A Conventional Mortgage?